Teyz/go-svc-template/README.md

 ## Overview

-This repository provides a template for building microservices using Node.js and TypeScript, with Docker support for easy containerization and deployment.
-It is designed to help you quickly set up a scalable, maintainable microservice architecture.
+This repository provides a template for building microservices using Go and Echo, with Docker support for easy containerization and deployment.
+It includes PostgreSQL for database management and Redis for caching, making it a comprehensive solution for developing scalable and maintainable microservices.

 ## Features

-- **Golang**: Asynchronous, event-driven JavaScript runtime.
+- **Go**: Statically typed, compiled programming language designed for simplicity and efficiency.
 - **Docker**: Containerization for consistent environments across different stages of development and deployment.
 - **Echo**: Lightweight web framework for building RESTful APIs.
 - **Redis**: In-memory data structure store, used as a database, cache, and message broker.